SD-github21/kickstarter-analysis/README.md

 ![image](https://user-images.githubusercontent.com/85533099/130308800-1abbdf3b-9307-4e02-b47b-033ac4d3afc7.png)

-#### The Kickstarter data file and "Outcomes Based on Goals" chart are attached as additional supporting documents to this report.
+#### The "Outcomes Based on Goals" chart is attached as an additional supporting document to this report.

 ### Challenges and Difficulties Encountered